noraeisner/LATTE/READMEpip.md

 **--north** If you want all the images to be oriented due north (this is not the default as it takes longer to run)

 **--new-path** If you want to define a new path to store the data.

-**--mpi** If the code is parallelized (see example), this needs to be entered in the command line.
-This is because the module that reprojects the TPFs, astroplan, cannot be parallelized due to problems with multiple processes accessing python's shelve storage at the same time.